Mixing in an anharmonic potential well: Introduction

 If the system is anharmonic, in the sense that points with nearby energies move at different angular speeds $\omega(k)$, regular initial distributions will eventually stretch out to thin filaments that cover the region of phase space allowed by the conservation laws, as illustrated in Figure~\ref{Fig:EvolutionPHO}.

 This phenomenon is called phase-space mixing.
 It leads to weak convergence in the sense that, for any measurement of a macroscopic quantity, encoded in a \emph{test function}\footnote{Throughout this paper, we will use the term ``test function" loosely to designate ``a function against which the distribution function is tested", these functions need not to belong to $C_c^\infty$.
-Actually, the roles of $\phi$ and $f$ are symmetric by the time-reversal invariance of the evolution.} $\phi(q,k)$, its value satisfies
+Mathematically, the roles of $\phi$ and $f$ are symmetric by the time-reversal invariance of the evolution, while conceptually $f$ is an empirical density associated to a large number of particles, and only its averages over regions of phase space (i.e., the support of $\phi$) have a physical significance.} $\phi(q,k)$, its value satisfies

 Here and throughout the paper, we use a bar to denote the average over the periodic variables, i.e.,

 The relevance of phase space mixing in clusters of stars had been pointed out historically by Lynden--Bell \cite{dL62,dL67} and was highlighted more recently in Mouhot and Villani's proof of Landau Damping in the Vlasov-Poisson system on the torus \cite{cMcV11}.
 This sparked interest in proving mixing in linear models that describe astrophysical systems \cite{pRoS18} or are reasonable \emph{toy models} for these systems \cite{pRoS18b}.
 The recent paper \cite{sCjL21} studies the one-dimensional Liouville equation with a slightly anharmonic potential $ V(x)= \frac{x^2}{2} + \epsilon \frac{x^4}{2}$ and proves the time convergence of the (one-dimensional) Coulomb potential generated by this distribution.
 The authors of \cite{sCjL21} use the so-called vector-field method and obtain a rate of convergence.
 The vector-field method has been introduced by Klainerman \cite{klainerman1985uniform} in the context of wave equations and has been applied to transport equations, or the Vlasov--Poisson system, for instance in \cite{smulevici2016small, fajman2017vector, wong2018commuting}.